$p$-group Galois covers of curves in characteristic $p$ II: Introduction

 where $\pi : X \to X/G =: Y$ is the quotient morphism.
 More precisely, the global part should depend only on the ``topology'' of the cover $\pi$ (i.e. on the curve $Y$ and the stabilizer subgroups) and be the same for both cohomologies.
 Moreover, for any given point~$Q \in Y(k)$ the local parts $H^1_{Hdg, Q}$, $H^1_{dR, Q}$ should depend only on the ring $\wh{\mc O}_{X, Q} := (\pi_* \mc O_X)_Q \otimes_{\mc O_{Y, Q}} \wh{\mc O}_{Y, Q}$ (where $\wh{\mc O}_{Y, Q}$ denotes completion of the ring $\mc O_{Y, Q}$ with respect to the ideal $\mf m_{Y, Q}$).\\

-In this article we propose a new way of computing the local parts, by relating them to the Harbater--Katz--Gabber covers (in short: HKG-covers).
+The goal of this article is to propose a new way of computing the local parts, by establishing a connection with the Harbater--Katz--Gabber covers (in short: \emph{HKG-covers}).
 The HKG-covers proved to be an important tool in the study of local actions and the deformation theory of curves with automorphisms, see e.g. \cite{Bleher_Poonen_Chinburg_Auto_HKG}, \cite{Chinburg_Guralnick_Harbater_Oort_groups_lifting}, \cite{Chinburg_Guralnick_Harbater_local_lifting_for_actions} \cite{Obus_local_lifting_problem}, \cite{Obus_Wewers_Cyclic_extensions}, \cite{Pop_OortConjecture} and~\cite{kontogeorgis_terezakis_new_obstruction}.
 For any $Q \in Y(k)$, one may construct an HKG-cover $\ms X_Q \to \PP^1$ that approximates the cover $\pi : X \to Y$ locally over $Q$, see below for a precise definition.
 It is natural to try to relate its cohomology with the postulated local parts $H^1_{Hdg, Q}$, $H^1_{dR, Q}$ of the cohomologies of~$X$.
 Such a result would reduce investigation of cohomologies of $G$-covers to HKG-covers.
 We show that this philosophy is correct for generic $p$-group covers.\\

 Let $k$, $G$ and $\pi : X \to Y$ be as above.
 Denote by~$g_Y$ the genus of $Y$ and by $B \subset Y(k)$ the branch locus of $\pi$.
 For any ${P \in X(k)}$ denote by $G_{P, i}$ the $i$-th ramification group at~$P$ and let: